SravanRajupalem/FootballPredictions/README.rst

 Football Predictions Capstone Project
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-This capstone project consists of developing an injury predictor that can assist football managers or clubs to make a decision when it comes to investing in football players.
+This capstone project consists of developing an injury predictor that can assist football managers or clubs to make decisions when it comes to investing in football players.

 **The main features** of this library are: